Assistance programs from Georgia Power.

 The Salvation Army, Georgia Power, and other non-profits have partnered together to create a resource known as Project SHARE.
 The program is funded by tax deductible donations from customers, local businesses, and matching grants from Georgia Power.
-All of the funds go towards giving assistance to those who truly need financial help.
-Project SHARE provides a way for people to provide assistance to a neighbor in need of help, and all of the funds people donate to the charity program go towards helping someone in your local Georgia town or county.
+All of the funds go towards giving electric and power bill assistance to those who truly need financial help.
+A focus in on forgiving utility bills of low-income families, the disabled, seniors or single moms.

 The Georgia H.E.A.T. fuel fund program is offered for low-income households.
 This service can help people pay their monthly energy bills through partnerships with state government, concerned citizens, energy companies, community action agencies, corporations, and other non-profit organizations.

-Emergency funds from the H.E.A.T. program may be able to assist the household with a hardship or who is experiencing a potential loss of energy service or disconnection.
+Emergency funds for utility bills from the H.E.A.T. program may be able to assist the household with a hardship or who is experiencing a potential loss of energy service or disconnection.
 Financial assistance is also offered to people who need help with getting their electric service restored by Georgia Power Company.
 This is a donation program, and resources are limited.

 Georgia Power can waive or lower certain fees and costs for low income customers.
 For example, one service can reduce the monthly base charge on a customers account (which is $14.00 for electric and $10.50 for gas) and in effect waive these costs.
 This assistance is in place for senior citizens and customers who are at least 65 years old and who are also considered low income.

-Another service is Budget Billing.
+Another Georgia Power service is Budget Billing.
 This will charge the customer the same dollar amount each month on their Georgia Power bill.
 Then a true up will occur at least once per year.
 This will in effect average out the customers monthly expense based on the past 12 months of usage.
 So while it is not a form of direct financial aid, it does assist customers with budgeting and planning.

 In addition to the resources offered directly by Georgia Power, customers have other non-profits they can contact as well as federal and state government resources.
 The various financial assistance programs include:

-Senior discounts - Utility bill discounts and savings are offered for low-income seniors, who are classified as 65 years of age and older.
+Georgia Power free senior discounts - Utility bill discounts and savings are offered for low-income seniors, who are classified as 65 years of age and older.
 Electricity consumers can dial 1-888-660-5890 to learn about these resources.
 This is very effective for those that live on a fixed income as every single dollar of savings provided can make a big difference.